zozzlethena/docs/pages/liquidity.md

 pools use different mathematical formulas and are used by our router for price quotations and execution of the actual trades.

-The _deeper_ is the liquidity of the pools (the larger the amount of assets is in the liquidity pools), the smaller will be the slippage.
+The _deeper_ the liquidity of the pools (the larger the amount of assets is in the liquidity pools), the smaller will be the slippage.

 The router was also designed to route through both, stable and volatile pools